cwalbanese/thirsty-brewery-search/README.md

 ## About

 #### This web based application utilizes an API to search through a database of breweries, cideries, brewpubs, and bottleshops across the United States.
 There are two ways to narrow your results, by name/keyword or city/town.
-I chose to use a brewery API as my project because I got married at a brewery and thought it would be a fun project.
+I chose to use a brewery API because I got married at a brewery and thought it would be a fun project.

 ## Technology